joshkolenko/esbuild-library-starter/README.md

 2. Run `npm install` or `npm i`
 3. Edit source code in `src/`
 4. Run `npm run build` to build the library
+5. Run `npm run pack` to build and pack the library

 **Output will be in `dist/`**